Trabuco

 get_version | Get the Trabuco CLI version |

-scan_project | Analyze a legacy Java project's structure and dependencies (no AI required) |
+scan_project | Analyze a legacy Java project for migration feasibility (no AI required) |

-migrate_project | Full AI-powered migration of a legacy project (long-running) |
+migrate_project | AI-powered migration of a legacy project to Trabuco structure |

 auth_status | Check which AI providers have credentials configured |